ORTools4MTEX/ORTools/README.md

 ### [plotStack](./src/plotStack.m)
 This function plots a series of maps, figures, graphs, and tables for detailed child variant analysis within a single parent grain as follows:
-- By manually supplying a parent grain Id *pGrainId*, or
+- By manually supplying a *parentGrainId*, or
 - Using the [grainClick](https://github.com/ORTools4MTEX/ORTools/blob/master/README.md#grainClick) function and interactively choosing a grain of interest.

 - Syntax